 *In Maryland, the Bachelor of Science in Health Administration has an emphasis in Health Management.

-Use the information below or speak with a Finance Advisor to better understand your financial options.
-You'll also find out how you may be able to lower your out-of-pocket expense and what options may be available to help you fund your education.
+Find out how you may be able to lower your out-of pocket expenses and what options may be available to help you fund your education.

-The curriculum of the Bachelor of Science in Health Administration with a concentration in Health Management degree program consists of 120 semester-credit minimums required for completion of the degree.
 To view all the courses you’ll need to complete this degree program, visit our General Education requirements page.

 *Although these courses are accepted by some state boards of nursing toward continuing licensing requirements, this may not be the case in all states.
 Please check with your own state board for applicability.

 University of Phoenix allows you to apply relevant learning, work and life experiences to college credits through the Prior Learning Assessment process.
-Speak with an advisor to find out if you can fulfill some elective, interdisciplinary and/or general education courses by going through the PLA process.
+Speak with a representative to find out if you can fulfill some elective, interdisciplinary and/or general education courses by going through the PLA process.

 Investigate federal financial aid options including government grants and loans.
 Your advisor will help you check your eligibility.